Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: Experiments

-\paragraph{Experimental Setup.} Following~\cite{liu2024parameter, lingam2024svft}, we fine-tune models on MetaMathQA-40K~\citep{yu2024metamath} and evaluate performance on GSM-8K~\cite{cobbe2021training} and MATH~\cite{hendrycks2021measuring} using the LLaMA-3.2-3B~\cite{meta2024llama3.2} model.
-To prevent out-of-memory issues, BOFT is applied only to the \( Q, K, V \) modules, while other PEFT baselines are applied to all linear layers. \( \text{LoRA}_{r=1} \) is also restricted to the \( Q, K, V \) modules for a fair comparison.
-Bit-width settings follow those in Section~\ref{expriments-commmonsense}, and all methods use gradient accumulation.
-Additional hyperparameter details are provided in Appendix~\ref{app-metamathqa}.
+\textbf{Encoder-only Models.} We evaluate PSOFT by fine-tuning DeBERTaV3~\citep{he2021debertav3} on several datasets from the GLUE benchmark~\citep{wang2019glue}.
+Following prior work~\citep{wu2024advancing, wu2024reft, bini2025decoupling}, we split the original validation set into new validation/test sets with a fixed seed, and report test accuracy from the best validation checkpoint to ensure rigorous evaluation.
+Details are in Appendix~\ref{appendix:glue}.

+As shown in Table~\ref{tab:glue}, GOFTv2 and qGOFTv2 have non-tunable parameters and often encounter OOM failures as the sequence length increases. \textit{PSOFT improves parameter and memory efficiency without compromising performance.} Although GOFT and PSOFT have the same parameter counts, PSOFT reduces memory usage by about 80\% and avoids OOM issues.
+It further achieves up to an 18$\times$ improvement in parameter efficiency over BOFT, OFTv2, and LoRA variants, attaining the best average performance across all baselines with the lowest memory footprint.
+Compared with LoRA variants that do not rely on weight decomposition, DoRA introduces additional memory overhead.
+For LoRA-XS, the update is constrained by the initialization of its low-rank matrices, which limits its expressiveness and consequently leads to degraded performance.
+These results highlight PSOFT’s ability to achieve both efficiency and performance.

+We also evaluate PSOFT by fine-tuning ViT-B/16~\citep{dosovitskiy2021image} on the VTAB-1K benchmark~\citep{zhai2019large}.
+Further details are provided in Appendix~\ref{appendix:vtab}.
+As shown in Table~\ref{tab:vtab}. \textit{PSOFT extends its efficiency-performance advantages on the small-scale model from language tasks to vision tasks.} Beyond avoiding the heavy memory demands of GOFTv2 and qGOFTv2, PSOFT consistently reduces the memory overhead of BOFT and OFTv2.
+Compared to LoRA and its variants, it achieves the best average accuracy with about 94\% fewer parameters and the lowest peak memory footprint.
+Interestingly, we also observe that parameter counts and memory overheads of different PEFT methods do not necessarily correlate.
+For example, the weight decomposition in DoRA introduces substantial memory overhead on the ViT-B/16 model compared with other LoRA variants, even when the number of trainable parameters is similar.
+This suggests that PEFT design should consider multi-dimensional efficiency beyond parameter efficiency alone.

+\textbf{Decoder-only Models.} Following prior work~\citep{lingam2024svft, liu2024parameter}, we fine-tune the LLaMA-3.2-3B~\citep{meta2024llama3.2} model on MetaMathQA-40K~\citep{yu2024metamath} and evaluate on GSM-8K~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuring}.
+For large-scale models and complex tasks, where performance is more sensitive to parameter counts, we align trainable parameters by setting the LoRA rank to 8 to ensure a fair comparison.
+PEFT modules are applied to all linear layers, with additional hyperparameter details in Appendix~\ref{appendix:math}.